reacherhq/check-if-email-exists/README.md

     check_if_email_exists [FLAGS] [OPTIONS] [TO_EMAIL]
 ```

+Check out the [dedicated README.md](./cli/README.md) for all options and flags.

 ### 3. Programmatic Usage [[Full docs](https://docs.rs/check-if-email-exists)]

 In your own Rust project, you can add `check-if-email-exists` in your `Cargo.toml`: